 This module covers a variety of important components in foods that arise from the chemical and biochemical transformations which occur during the processing, storage and preparation of foods.
 It builds on previous modules concerned with food science in terms of enhancing the understanding of the complex reactions that occur in foods.
 This will be done by examining the published research that has occurred in the field.
-The emphasis is focussed on understanding how the compounds are formed, the levels present and their role in food safety and acceptability.
+The emphasis is focussed on understanding how the compounds are formed, the levels present and their role in food safety, acceptability and health effects.

 School of Biosciences and Medicine

 Number of Credits: 15

 Module cap (Maximum number of students): N/A

 Independent Learning Hours: 69

 Lecture Hours: 19

 Guided Learning: 11

 Pre-requisite BMS2042 Food Science: Perception, Processing & Preservation